-  At the Objects step of the wizard, select the workloads whose restore points you want to copy to a target backup repository.
+At the Objects step of the wizard, select workloads whose restore points you want to copy to the target backup repository:

-- Add the workloads that you want to copy:
+- [For the periodic copy mode] Select where to browse for workloads whose restore points you want to copy:

 - From infrastructure.
-You can browse the virtual infrastructure to add VMs or VM containers (hosts, clusters, folders, resource pools, VirtualApps, datastores and tags) to the job.
-When the backup copy job runs, Veeam Backup & Replication searches for restore points of selected VMs in all backup repositories in the backup infrastructure and copies the most recent restore points.
+You will browse for VMs and VM containers in the entire virtual infrastructure.
+Veeam Backup & Replication will search for restore points of the selected VMs in all backup repositories in the backup infrastructure and will copy the most recent restore points.
 You can limit the search scope by selecting only specific backup repositories for the backup copy job.
 For more information, see Select Source Backup Repositories.

 This source is available only for backup copy jobs that process VMware or Hyper-V VMs.

 - From backups.
-You can select workloads from backups.
-When the backup copy job runs, Veeam Backup & Replication searches for restore points of selected workloads in all backups created on the backup server and copies the most recent restore points.
+You will browse for workloads in existing backups.
+Veeam Backup & Replication will search for restore points of the selected workloads in all backups of backup jobs created on the backup server and will copy the most recent restore points.
 You can limit the search scope by selecting only specific backup repositories for the backup copy job.
 For more information, see Select Source Backup Repositories.

 This source is the only available one for backup copy jobs that process backups of Amazon EC2 instances and Microsoft Azure VMs.
 You can select instances/VMs only from backups that are stored in external repositories.

 - From jobs.
-You can select workloads from backup jobs.
-When the backup copy job runs, Veeam Backup & Replication searches for restore points of selected workloads in backups created by the selected jobs.
+You will browse for workloads in existing backup jobs.
+Veeam Backup & Replication will search for restore points of the selected workloads in backups created by the selected jobs.
 Note that if multiple jobs process one workload, Veeam Backup & Replication copies only restore points created by the first job in the Objects to process list.